pbellec/editorial_parcellation/paper.md

 # Summary

-Back in 2017, a special issue on the topic of **brain parcellation and segmentation** in the journal Neuroimage.
+Back in 2017, a special issue on the topic of **brain parcellation and segmentation** was published in the journal Neuroimage.
 We acted as guest editors for this special issue, and wrote an editorial [@Craddock2018-ou] providing an overview of all papers, sorted into categories.
-The categories were generated using a parcellation analysis, based on the words contained in the abstract of the articles, and using data-driven techniques.
+The categories were generated using a data-driven parcellation analysis, based on the words contained in the abstract of the articles.
 This jupyter book will allow interested readers to reproduce this analysis, as a proof of concept for reproducible publications using [jupyter books](https://jupyterbook.org/) and the [Neurolibre](https://neurolibre.org) preprint server.

 # Acknowledgements